207 N. Palm Canyon Drive,

 Zaddie Bunker (1888-1969) later became known in the press as Palm Springs ‘flying great-grandmother’ for her aeronautical exploits after earning her wings at 65.
 According to the Los Angeles Times, in 1959 at the age of 71, she flew faster than the speed of sound as a passenger in a North American Super Sabre.

 By 1947 the showhouse was called the Village Theatre and the Film Daily Yearbook listed it with 675 seats.
-In January of 1974 the Village Theatre and Plaza Theatre joined the Century Theatres circuit, but by 1977 the theatres were again listed as independent.
+In January of 1974 the Village Theatre and Plaza Theatre joined the Century Theatres circuit and the Village Theatre was twinned on December 31, 1977 when the theatres were again listed as independent.
 On May 18, 1981 the Village Theatre and all Palm Springs and Palm Desert theatres became listed under the Metropolitan Theatres banner in the Desert Sun.

 The Desert Sun covered the last day of operation for the Village Theatre on May 13, 1984.
 For the occasion Metropolitan Theatres screened two William Powell films from the 1930’s, “Libeled Lady” and “The Thin Man".
 It was said that Metropolitan was unable to find a 35mm print of “Lawyer Man", the very first movie to play at the Village Theatre.
 Admission for the theatre’s last run was 50 cents with 25-cent popcorn.